p2r3/ppmod/README.md

   local point = start + dir * len * frac;
 ```

 Optimization note: The function accepts a fifth argument.
-This is an array of two elements - the length of the ray and an array representing a vector where each value is 1 divided by the respective coordinate of the normalized ray vector or, in other words, it's direction.
-These values can be precalculated and used if collision with the same ray is being checked multiple times.
-This optimization is used internally, and therefore is not necessary if the function is only called once.
+This is an array of two elements - the length of the ray and an array representing a vector where each value is 1 divided by the respective coordinate of the normalized ray vector or, in other words, its direction.
+These values can be precalculated and used if a collision with the same ray is being checked multiple times.
+This optimization is used internally and therefore is not necessary if the function is only called once.

 Here is an example of using `ppmod.player` and `ppmod.ray` to detect if the player is looking at a cube: